colourful Icelandic poppies

 How to grow Meconopsis, common name Himalayan Blue Poppy

-The image above is of the exotic blue poppy called Meconopsis, common name Himalayan Blue Poppy, which likes cool shady conditions with a damp well drained soil.
-It is a beautiful Poppy and it is also the exception to the rule that poppies are easy to grow.
-This type of poppy, Meconopsis is correctly considered difficult to grow, thriving only in cooler areas in the North of Britain and Scotland.
+The image above is of the exotic blue poppy called Meconopsis, common name Himalayan Blue Poppy.
+It is very particular about growing conditions which need to be cool and shady with a damp well drained soil.
+It is a beautiful Poppy, and it is also the exception to the rule that poppies are easy to grow.
+Meconopsis poppies are correctly considered difficult to grow, thriving best in cooler areas of Northern Britain and Scotland.
 It is most suited to woodland settings and damp conditions.

 Some varieties are Monocarpic by nature and so selecting a variety is important.
 M. betonicifolia and grandis are not by nature monocarpic and have the RHS garden merit award and would make a good choice.
 Recommended varieties with award of garden merit are M. baileyi, M 'Jimmy Bane', M. 'Huntfield' and M. 'Barney's Blue'